clairey-zx81/json-model/README.md

 - [ ] design: handle `.` and `/` references as relative url
 - [ ] command: add option to control name of generated function
 - [ ] feature: simplify lib usage wrt script-like features with some functions
-- [ ] feature: full inline to generate a working model without includes
+- [ ] feature: full inline of externals to generate a working model without includes
 - [ ] python: refactor and cleanup
 - [ ] static: remove spurious newlines
 - [ ] static: detect and remove duplicate functions!